 Executive Committee Members

 A warm welcome to all visitors our our website.
-Please see details of CCYP executive members and BACP staff who are contactable through BACP.
+Please see details of CYP executive members and BACP staff who are contactable through BACP.

 Cathy Bell - Chair

 Cathy is a passionate advocate for children and young for young people and is a well known and respected pioneer in the field of school counselling in Northern Ireland .
 She began her career in schools counselling by setting up, developing and implementing schools counselling across all the educational sectors throughout Northern Ireland.
 She promoted inter-disciplinary partnerships between counsellors and schools which allowed for the foundation of a regional pilot scheme which became the model for a Department of Education funded service.
 Subsequent to this she was employed by The Southern Education and Library Board as th Advisor in Pupil Emotional Health and Wellbeing.
 She was seconded to the department of Education in October 2006 to become Regional Coordinator for the Independent Counselling Service for Schools (ICSS).
 Cathy has completed her specialist training in counselling children and young people at Masters level and her research interests include models of working with primary school children and the efficacy of school counselling as a method of support for emotional health and well being.
 Cathy is also a trained social worker and has expereince across a variety of statutory and voluntary services for children.